 The video below, from Rotary International, provides a succinct answer to questions about the benefits of membership, and what Rotary stands for world-wide.

 For more information, go to Rotary International website.

 Why not Rotary?

-So we'd like to give the lie to all those false notions, and also emphasize how the inclusion of women in the ranks of Rotarians in the past 30 years has enhanced both our mission and our membership recruiting.
+So we'd like to give the lie to all those incorrect notions, and also emphasize how the inclusion of women in the ranks of Rotarians in the past thirty years has enhanced both our mission and our membership recruiting.